 When people talk about using a VPN, we tend to think that our online activities are hidden from everyone.
 But never forget that your VPN does have the potential to see what you do online.
 While we think most VPN services are honest and do their best to protect your privacy, some have been caught breaking their own “no logs” policies.
 Case in point: IPVanish, a US-based VPN service, was found to be logging users for the FBI while claiming to be a “no logs” VPN.

 This means the history and integrity of the company that runs a VPN is crucial to the actual value of that VPN.
 So let’s see what we can discover about the companies behind these two VPNs.

 NordVPN background and jurisdiction

 NordVPN and other Nord security products all fall under the NordSec brand.
 The parent company for NordVPN is Tefincom.
-The company was established in 2012, meaning that they are veterans of the VPN market.
+The company was established in 2012 and are veterans of the VPN market.
 But that’s not all.
 They are rolling out other security solutions, including NordPass, a secure password manager.
 They have also released NordLocker, which is an encryption tool and secure cloud storage solution all in one.

-Another plus for NordVPN is that it is strategically based in Panama.
+NordVPN is produced by a global team that is strategically incorporated in Panama.
 From the beginning, NordVPN was a strictly no-logs VPN service – and they have been audited twice to confirm those claims.
 Panama lines up with this policy because it is an excellent jurisdiction for a privacy-centric business.
-The country of Panama is not a member of the 5 Eyes, 9 Eyes, or the 14 Eyes intelligence alliances, and has no mandatory data logging and retention laws which could force them to spy on their users.
+The country of Panama is not a member of the 5 Eyes, 9 Eyes, or the 14 Eyes intelligence alliances, and has no mandatory data logging and retention laws that could force them to spy on their users.

 TorGuard background and jurisdiction